Below are the requirements and guidelines for Molecular Biology Program Students.

 In order to teach the skills required to be a successful independent scientist, this course will instruct students on how to digest and analyze papers and problem solve - both of which involve will reviewing and applying material from previous core courses.
 The instructors will develop the specific course content, and topics may include: How to read a paper (read at home, discuss in class); Survey of the core services; and Problem solving with open-ended problems posed on real-life or made-up situations.
 A focused effort will be made to help students identify topics that they can develop into grants in the Spring term.
 Grading will be based on participation and individual work.

-To prepare students for their thesis research, prelims, and qualifying exams, we will offer a guided grant preparation course in the second half of the Spring semester that builds on their experience earlier in the semester (critical reading of primary literature and problem solving).
+To prepare students for their thesis research, prelims, and qualifying exams, we will offer a guided proposal preparation course in the second half of the Spring semester that builds on their experience earlier in the semester (critical reading of primary literature and problem solving).
 The guided grant writing course will provide an opportunity for students to create an original research proposal by critical review of other grants, training in hypothesis generation, scientific writing, and experimental design.
 The written original grant proposal will be used as a basis for an oral capstone examination by a faculty committee.

 In spring semester, students will self-select 2 elective courses.
 These are didactic courses designed to help students gain proficiency in specialized areas of interest.